rustyrussell/lightning-rfc/02-peer-protocol.md

     - MUST include `upfront_shutdown_script`.
   - if it includes `channel_type`:
     - MUST set it to a defined type representing the type it wants.
-    - MUST use the smallest bitmap possible to represent the channel tyoe.
+    - MUST use the smallest bitmap possible to represent the channel type.
     - SHOULD NOT set it to a type containing a feature which was not negotiated.

 The sending node SHOULD: